zeusminer/zeusminer_web_controller/README.md

 You can choice your favourite image.
 If you don't know which one to choice, the RASPBIAN is recommand.

-Then Install it on you SD card by following the offcial document http://www.raspberrypi.org/help/noobs-setup/
+Then Install it on you SD card by following the offcial document: http://www.raspberrypi.org/help/noobs-setup/

 ### step 2: Set up web server